Why Standing Stones?

 Saturday, March 29, 2025

-Personalities of the Old Testament #5 - Noah Part 2
+Personalities of the Old Testament #5 - Noah Part 2 "The Obedient Man"

 We want to continue our study on “Old Testament Personalities.”
 We’ll be looking at the second part of our study on the personality of Noah.
 If you remember las week’s study, we found that Noah found favor with God.
 He was the only righteous man, in the world at that time.
 We discussed that Noah was accounted as righteous because of his faith.
 In the same way that Abel and Enoch were righteous because of their faith.